A High-Performance Evolutionary Multiobjective Community Detection Algorithm: Selection of Genetic Algorithm Parameters

-\paragraph{Aggregate Quality Metric} To summarize clustering quality in a single scalar, we compute the harmonic mean of AMI and NMI:
+To summarize clustering quality in a single scalar, we compute the harmonic mean of AMI and NMI:

-which balances the two scores and penalizes configurations more strongly when either AMI or NMI is low.
-While AMI and NMI are widely used, the methodology remains compatible with other external or internal evaluation metrics, depending on the application context.
+which balances the two scores and more strongly penalizes configurations where either AMI or NMI is low.
+While AMI and NMI are widely used, the methodology remains compatible with other external or internal evaluation metrics, depending on application context.